 Now, if you click on that time stamp, you will see a table list of all the previous versions of the Playbook.

 Viewing Version History

 The main benefit is that to this feature is that you can now access and View every single version and see each version's performance.
 Note the you will be able to tell when you are not viewing the current version by looking at 1) the blue bar at the top of the page, and 2) the "Viewing" tag on the version which you are seeing analytics for within the Version History dropdown.

 Often you'll edit an already published playbook to optimize your conversational strategy.
 We know you might not be ready to hit publish, but also don't want to lose changes, so Drift auto-saves any changes you make to a playbook and makes them into a Draft version.
 This will be reflected by the red tag in the top right as soon as your playbook enters a drafted state.

 Hopefully you'll decide you like the changes you've made to your new Draft.
 But we all have moments where wish we could just go back to what we had before.
 To restore a playbook to its last published version (reverting it from its Draft state), click the "Restore" button from the dropdown, and you will be prompted to confirm that you really want to restore the playbook.
 You might want to do this if you accidentally deleted something or you just didn't want one of your teammates to be editing the playbook, etc.

 Creating New Versions

-Make sure that you hit the green Publish Playbook button if you want your changes to be saved as a version!
+Make sure that you hit the blue Publish Playbook button if you want your changes to be saved as a version!
 (See below).